home-assistant/companion.home-assistant/docs/notifications/basic.md

           channel: alarm_stream_max
 ```

-If you do not want the TTS notification to be spoken when the Ringer mode is not `normal` (to mimic the behavior of classic notifications), you need to prevent the TTS notification to be sent in the first place.
-This can be done by adding a condition in your automation that checks the state of the [Ringer Mode](https://companion.home-assistant.io/docs/core/sensors#audio-sensors).
-In the same way, to prevent the TTS to speak when Do Not Disturb is enabled or when you are in a call, you can use the [Do Not Disturb](https://companion.home-assistant.io/docs/core/sensors/#do-not-disturb-sensor) sensor and the Audio Mode sensor that are also both provided by the companion app.
+You may not want the TTS notification to be spoken in certain situations (e.g. if the Ringer mode is not `normal` or DND is enabled).
+This can be done by adding a condition in your automation that checks the state of [other sensors](https://companion.home-assistant.io/docs/core/sensors).
+Few examples are presented below:

 ```yaml
   - alias: Notify of Motion